IF YOU CAN’T MAKE IT BETTER THEN MAKE IT THE SAME!

 Pseudo-randomness then spread to buildings themselves, with heights being ‘played with’ to create variation for the sake of variation.
 Once again, this phenomena isn’t limited to low-cost mass housing.
 Here’s the same thing happening on some of the most expensive real estate in the world.

 Or how about this, David Chipperfield’s City of Justice?
 Barcelona.
 2009.
 “Legible at every scale,” says Rory Olcayto.
-Of the six visual building attributes of Colour, Pattern, Shape, Position, Alignment and Size, every one of them but Pattern is contriving to be different.
-Pattern is what’s overbearing.
+Of the six visual building attributes of Colour, Pattern, Shape, Position, Alignment and Size, every one of them but Pattern is contriving to be different and Pttern is the one that’s overbearing.
 It’s definitely a sophisticated composition, but why does self-similarity have to substitute for repetition?

 Self-similarity.
 A couple of weeks back, I posted this next image and drew attention to how the cores were identical, repeated.
 Three of the office towers are (as they say in the language of patent documentation) substantially similar.
 If one is going to rotate and flip them, then they could just as easily have been the same.